SeaHogs/tp/docs/DeveloperGuide.md

 ### Person List Integration:
 1. Although not directly related to appointments, the class also observes changes in the ObservableList of persons (personList).
 This is because the UI needs to update when person details change.
 2. When a person's details change, the corresponding entries in the calendar view are updated to reflect the changes.
-Since appointments only change when user use 'lista' command(surprising?), and the calendar view can not wait for 'lista' command.
+Since appointments only change when user use 'lista' command, and the calendar view can not wait for 'lista' command.

+<div style="page-break-after: always;"></div>

 ### Real-time Clock Update:
 1. The class includes a background thread (updateTimeThread) that continuously updates the current date and time displayed in the calendar view every 30 seconds.